abdelrhmaKotb/abdelrhmaKotb/README.md

-# Hello, I'm [Abdelrhman Kotb] 👋
+# Hello, I'm Abdelrhman Kotb 👋

 I'm a software developer with expertise in frontend and backend technologies.
-I specialize in building web applications using HTML, CSS, JavaScript, TypeScript, Bootstrap, and Angular on the frontend, and Java, C++, PHP, Spring modules, MySQL, Docker, and Git on the backend.
+I specialize in building web applications using HTML, CSS, JavaScript, TypeScript, Bootstrap, and Angular on the frontend, and Java ,Spring , Docker, and Git on the backend.

 ## Skills